dobromirmontauk/open-leadership-management-cookbook/recipes/management/increasing_the_capacity_to_win/reward_systems/compensation/philosophy.md

 1. Choose a 'local market' comp philosophy.
     1. Remote talent can be 50-80% cheaper than local talent -- if that is your comp philosophy.
 Some companies choose to pay all engineers, regardless of location, the same.
     1. I think that is silly for smaller startups.
 It's borderline irresponsible, since it draws down on your runway AND removes the incentive to hire remote talent.
 It also chains employees to your company, if they are getting multiples of what the market offers -- which will create headaches for you when misaligned employees refuse to quit and aren't delivering results.
+1. Pay your ICs and Managers the same.
+    1. Or maybe even pay your managers slightly less (that's what Google did).
+You want to have a culture of 'building things is the most valuable thing here', and you can emphasize with a compensation philosophy that rewards builders more than managers.
+    1. When the company is smaller, I would opt to have the pay be the same so individuals can shift between IC/EM roles without it creating any weird comp ripple effects.
+It also helps avoid people trying to become managers so they can get paid more - or avoiding it because they might end up paid less.
 1. Have a few 'exceptions' built into your philosophy.
     1. There are always a few roles or special individuals where I'm willing to go 'top-of-market' because they can change the course of the entire business.
     1. I try to keep this to 5-10% of my org, say 1-2 individuals in the first 20.
 You can't have too many of them because (a) they will won't stand out if there are a >10% and (b) you need to make back the $ you spend on them elsewhere, either by hiring fewer people OR by hiring other engineers for less.